Dobbermann2/Framework2D/README.md

 # Framework2D
-A 2D game framework using OpenTK inspired by Monogame
+A 2D game framework using OpenGL (inspired by Monogame)

 ## Project layout ##